ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Additional Contributors

-Thomas Hardjono created older versions of the terminology section in collaboration with Ned Smith.
+Thomas Hardjono created initial versions of the terminology section in collaboration with Ned Smith.
 Eric Voit provided the conceptual separation between Attestation Provision Flows and Attestation Evidence Flows.
 Monty Wisemen created the content structure of the first three architecture drafts.
 Carsten Bormann provided many of the motivational building blocks with respect to the Internet Threat Model.